drakelamyh/SQL_master/03 Statement Fundamentals.md

 `SELECT phone FROM address
 WHERE address = '259 Ipoh Drive';`

-Note: Realise that a table can share a same name as a column and the code still runs properly.
+* Note: Realise that a table can share a same name as a column and the code still runs properly.

 ## ORDER BY

 `SELECT column_1, column_2
 FROM table_1
-ORDER BY column_1 ASC / DESC;`
+ORDER BY column_1 DESC;`

-Note order by is at the end, after selecting and filtering is done
+* Note order by is at the end, after selecting and filtering is done

-If ASC or DESC is not selected, order by uses ascending by default
+* If ASC or DESC is not selected, order by uses ascending by default

-You can sort by columns that are not returned in the select statement
+* You can sort by columns that are not returned in the select statement

 Can also order by multiple columns e.g.